Maryland

 Maryland is an all-party consent state, and that makes Ring doorbell ownership legally complicated.
 Under Md.
 Code, Cts. & Jud.
 Proc. section 10-402, recording any oral, wire, or electronic communication without the consent of every participant is a felony carrying up to 5 years in prison and a $10,000 fine.
 This applies to the audio captured by Ring doorbells.

 The video component of a Ring doorbell is subject to different rules.
 Video surveillance of outdoor areas is generally legal in Maryland, but the audio recording function creates significant criminal exposure for homeowners who leave it enabled.
-As of April 2026, Maryland lawmakers are actively working to reform this law, but the all-party consent requirement remains in effect.
+Maryland's 2026 reform bills (SB 661 and HB 802) died in the House Judiciary Committee without a floor vote when the session adjourned, so the all-party consent requirement remains fully in effect.

 Audio Recording Laws and Ring Doorbells in Maryland